Cynthia Ann Smith

 I’m Cindy Smith, a disabled Air Force Veteran, PCP, SCC delegate, Veterans Caucus Chair, DPO Rules Committee member, member of the Disability Justice and APIA caucuses, and a progressive.

-I’m running to be re-elected as a Multnomah County delegate to CD1
+I’m running to be re-elected as a Multnomah County SCC Delegate.

-First, thank you for being a Multnomah County PCP and reading my statement.
-When asked for the few words that describe my candidacy, my answer is “organize for justice.”
+First I want to thank you for being a Multnomah County PCP and reading my statement.
+When asked for the few words that describe my candidacy for SCC, my answer is “organize for justice.”
 When we look at history and most of what we’re proud of – the accomplishments we fought for to make us a better, more just country — have only happened because people like you and me, have stepped forward and organized – together.

 We’ve learned that from Dr. Martin Luther King Jr., Rosa Parks, and the many civil rights leaders and movements who inspired and encouraged us to action.